-Children can abuse other children, and this is referred to as 'peer on peer abuse' thiscan take many forms including those listed in the table above as well as bullying, sexual violence and harassment etc. Staff will raise concerns when there are issues of peer on peer abuse and DSL's will consider what support might be needed for both the victim and perpetrators.
+Children can abuse other children, and this is referred to as 'child on child abuse' this can take many forms including those listed in the table above as well as bullying, sexual violence and harassment etc. Staff will raise concerns when there are issues of child on child abuse and DSL's will consider what support might be needed for both the victim and perpetrators.
+Forced marriages (FM) FM is now a specific offence under s121 of the Anti-Social Behaviour, Crime and Policing Act 2014 that came into force on 16 June 2014.

-Forced marriages (FM) FM is now a specific offense under s121 of the Anti-Social Behavior, Crime and Policing Act 2014 that came into force on 16 June 2014.
-A FM is a marriage conducted without the valid consent of one or both parties, andwhere duress is a factor Forced marriage is when someone faces physical pressureto marry (e.g. threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. if someone is made to feel like they're bringing shameon their family).
+A FM is a marriage conducted without the valid consent of one or both parties, and where duress is a factor forced marriage is when someone faces physical pressure to marry (e.g. threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. if someone is made to feel like they're bringing shame on their family).
 This is very different to an arranged marriage where both parties give consent.

 FM is illegal in England and Wales.
 This includes:

-- taking someone overseas to force them to marry (whether or not the forced marriage takes place) - marrying someone who lacks the mental capacity to consent to the marriage(whether they're pressured to or not)
+taking someone overseas to force them to marry (whether or not the forced marriage takes place)

+marrying someone who lacks the mental capacity to consent to the marriage (whether they're pressured to or not)

-Under-age Marriage In England, a young person cannot legally marry until they are16 years old (without the consent of their parents or carers) nor have sexual relationships.
+Under-age Marriage in England, a young person cannot legally marry until they are 16 years old (without the consent of their parents or carers) nor have sexual relationships.

 Female Genital Mutilation (FGM) FGM is child abuse and a form of violence against women and girls, and therefore should be dealt with as part of existing child safeguarding/protection structures, policies and procedures.